 Do you have a favorite marijuana strain or strains?
 Is there a particular strain that suits your wants and needs perfectly?
-Whether you're a medical marijuana patient or recreational user, we all have our favorite go-to strains that work best for us.
+Whether you're a medical marijuana consumer or recreational user, we all have our favorite go-to strains that work best for us.

 Details about Marijuana Clones

 Cloning is the process of snipping off sections of a healthy marijuana plant and allowing them to take root as completely new marijuana plants.
-The clone itself is either a cutting or severed part of a plant that grows roots, which then eventually turns into a genetic duplicate of its original donor.
+The clone itself is either a cutting or severed part of a plant that grows roots, which will eventually turn into a genetic duplicate of its original donor.
 Ultimately, all plants, including marijuana, contain essential information to reconstruct the entire plant (a.k.a. create a genetic replica using the original "blueprints").

 In general, any type of leaf, stem, branch, or flower of any size has the potential to generate an infinite amount of genetic replications under the proper conditions.
 This means that cloning allows growers to turn one marijuana plant into a series of new baby marijuana plants.
 Once you take a clipping from one marijuana plant and replicate it through cloning, both of those marijuana plants will have the exact same DNA.